rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 For that reason alone, it is a good idea to try to broaden the amount of formalism.
 Another example where immutability of formal thought is very, very useful is P2P (e.g. distributed blockchains).
 If distributing a code change is expensive or impossible, then the formal is needed.
-Inadequate formal thought in these areas is simply unpragmatic.
+Inadequate amount of formal in these areas is simply unpragmatic and costly.
 IMO, "code that ages well" is a topic that should be discussed more.
 _side_note_end

-These conversation examples were not intended to be exhaustive. **They are biased, it is hard for me to present the other viewpoint this way.**
+These conversation examples were not intended to be exhaustive.
 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.
 I need to emphasize, this is not a binary separation where everyone is either pragmatist or theorist.
-Many of us have both traits, just one is more dominant then the other and they tend to not manifest at the same time.
+Many of us have both traits, just one is more dominant than the other and they tend to not manifest at the same time.

 _side_note_start